tvdboom/ATOM/docs_sources/user_guide/training.md

 ----------

 The training phase is where the models are fitted on the training data.
-After this, you can use the [plots][] and [prediction methods][] to evaluate the results.
+After this, you can use the [plots][] and [prediction methods][predicting] to evaluate the results.
 The training applies the following steps for all
 models:

 1. Use [hyperparameter tuning][] to select the optimal hyperparameters for